Research Impact: Ready for REF 2021

 For research to have impact, the people who can apply it need to find it and understand it.
 This requires a more systematic, evidence-based approach to communication, particularly to reach and engage audiences beyond academia.
 That said, there has been a gap between what researchers are expected to achieve in terms of broader audiences and impact, and the skills and tools required to achieve that.
 Kudos is working to fill that gap.
 We provide a methodology and toolkit for planning, managing, measuring and reporting on engagement and impact activities, as well as showcases to help publicise research to different target audiences.
 This case study will showcase how Kudos Pro is being used at organisations including the Universities of Manchester, Kent, Melbourne, Liverpool and Newcastle.

-Oldham narrowly averted a local lockdown that could have had a crippling impact on the borough.
-National news concentrated focus on the town's rising coronavirus cases, pushing it to the brink of a lockdown - imperilling local businesses had competitors in neighbouring boroughs remained open and risking compounding educational attainment gaps in the town.
+In 2020, Oldham narrowly averted danger that could have had a crippling impact on the borough.
+National news concentrated focus on the town's rising coronavirus cases, pushing it to the brink of a local lockdown - imperilling local businesses had competitors in neighbouring boroughs remained open and risking compounding educational attainment gaps in the town.
 As cases rose from a rate of 57.8 per 100,000 to 107.5 per 100,000 in one week in August, targeted, rapid research and action enabled government, civic and health services to clarify and tackle COVID-19 in Oldham.
 This presentation will explore:

 We'll be working with venues to ensure lunch at our events is as delicious as ever and caters for a range of dietary preferences - whilst being served in a safe and seamless manner.
 Some of the new measures we will be introducing to this effect are: